 Kimberly focuses her practice on the provision of corporate, regulatory and compliance counseling to healthcare and life sciences companies.
 The cornerstone of her practice is providing guidance to clients regarding HIPAA and the HITECH Act, Medicare and Medicaid fraud and abuse laws, the Stark Law, Medicare coverage and reimbursement rules, and state healthcare laws and regulations.
-She regularly assists providers in the development and implementation of corporate compliance programs, and in responding to government investigations.
-Her clients include mobile healthcare providers, medical schools, retail pharmacies, medical device manufacturers, durable medical equipment companies, dialysis providers, physicians and physician groups.
+She regularly assists providers in the development and implementation of corporate compliance programs, in responding to government investigations and in contract negotiations.
+Her clients include mobile healthcare providers, physicians and physician associations, medical schools, retail pharmacies, medical device manufacturers, durable medical equipment companies, and dialysis providers.

 Kimberly was instrumental in the development of a new and innovative funding model which allows life sciences companies to support medical research, graduate medical education and CME without running afoul of federal and state anti-fraud laws.
 The model has been utilized by life sciences companies to support research and education in various medical specialties, including orthopaedics, neurosurgery and spine care.
 As a corollary to this effort, Kimberly assists medical schools and other providers in establishing conflict of interest policies and other organizational mechanisms to evaluate and manage direct industry support for research and education as well as other industry relationships.